Daniel J. Frey

 If we are adults, then it is time to put away our toys in a proper place.

-The adults need to tell the children, to find the courage, to say no.
+The adults need to find the courage to say no to their children.

 No more.